 And I won.
 It took a lot of hard work.
 At one time I worked four jobs just to make ends meet but I survived.
 This backwards hillbilly with barely a high-school education actually managed to build a writing business that allowed her to be a stay-at-home single mom for several years.

 I proved them wrong.
 I didn’t have to spread my legs to raise my kids.

 My youngest is grown now.
-After getting injured in the Navy she returned home to continue the search for her own path.
+After getting injured in the Navy she returned home and started college.

-So here I am in a tiny house as I approach my fifties, splitting the bills with my daughter so that we can both live fairly comfortably.
+So here I am in a tiny house as I enter my fifties, splitting the bills with my daughter so that we can both live fairly comfortably.
 I was lost for a time once the kid turned 18.
 I’d given everything I had to give to be a mom to her.
 I didn’t know what to do.

 But then it happened.